List of Leicester City F.C. seasons

 This is a list of seasons played by Leicester City Football Club in English and European football, from 1890 (when Leicester Fosse first competed in the FA Cup) to the present day.
 It details the club's achievements in major competitions, and the top scorers for each season.

 In 2016, Leicester City clinched their first Premier League title, their highest position in the League.
-Their lowest position was in 2009, when they clinched the League One (third tier) title, their only season outside the top two tiers of English football.
+Their lowest position was in 2009, when they clinched the League One (third tier) title, their first season outside the top two tiers of English football.